Welcome to the Trimetals Blog

 You don’t need to worry about a lock if your store you bike in your house or flat, since it will be behind a locked door already – which is good enough for insurance policies.
 You do need to consider that your bike might drip oil or dirty water, tear wallpaper, or simply get in the way.

 If you have an understanding partner and a spare room, your bike(s) could go there.
 Maybe that could be your workshop too!
-It’s easiest if this room is on the ground floor and close to the front or back [read more...]
+It’s easiest if this room is on the ground floor and close to the front or back door, but a cellar is a good alternative. [read more...]

 November 26th, 2013